Rubio fields questions on Russia-Ukraine, Gaza and Venezuela at wide-ranging news conference

 On Saturday, Witkoff, Kushner and Rubio, who will be at his home in Florida for the holidays, are to meet with Russian President Vladimir Putin's adviser Kirill Dmitriev in Miami to go over the latest iteration of a U.S.-proposed plan to end the Russia-Ukraine war.

-"There’s no peace deal unless Ukraine agrees to it.
-But there’s also no peace deal unless Russia agrees to it,” Rubio said. ″So our job is not to force anything on anyone.
-It is to try to figure out if we can nudge both sides to a common place.”
+Rubio said there would be no peace deal unless both Ukraine and Russia can agree to the terms, making it impossible for the U.S. to force a deal on anyone.
+Instead, the U.S. is trying to "figure out if we can nudge both sides to a common place.”

+“We understand that you’re not going to have a deal unless both sides have to give, and both sides have to get," Rubio said.
+"Both sides will have to make concessions if you’re going to have a deal.
+You may not have a deal.
+We may not have a deal.
+It’s unfortunate."

 The U.S. proposal has been through numerous versions with Trump seesawing back and forth between offering support and encouragement for Ukraine and then seemingly sympathizing with Putin's hard-line stances by pushing Ukrainian President Volodymyr Zelenskyy to agree to territorial concessions.
 Kyiv has rejected that concession in return for security guarantees intended to protect Ukraine from future Russian incursions.